rosbashlab/TRIBE/docs/source/installation.rst

 - MySQL database
 - Python (2.7.2, other versions should work)

 TRIBE should work with other version of the software/packages mentioned above.
-Operating systems: RHEL 5.11 and RHEL 7.2.
+Operating systems used: RHEL 5.11 and RHEL 7.2.

 Source Code
 -----------